 Let’s have a show of hands: How many of you have been advised at some point in the course of your photographic journey to “tell a story with your images”?
 Okay, now how many of you actually have a clue as to what that actually means?
 That’s what I thought.
-Many photographers, with the best of intentions, parrot the “tell a story” advice simply because it sounded good when they heard it, but when pressed further, are unable to elaborate.
+As good as the advice is (it is indeed), many photographers, with the best of intentions, parrot the “tell a story” advice simply because it sounded good when they heard it, but when pressed further are unable to elaborate.

 Telling a story with a photo is easier when photographers can physically stage subjects and light to suit their objective (an art in itself), or in journalistic photography intended to distill the the essence of an instant with a connection to an easily inferred chronology: a homeless man feeding his dog, dead fish floating in the shadow of belching smokestacks, or a wide-receiver spiking a football in the end zone.

 This isn’t to say that we landscape photographers can’t tell stories with our images, or that we shouldn’t try.
 Nor does it mean that one photographic form is inherently more or less creative than another.
 It just means that the rules, objectives, advantages, and limitations differ from form to form.
 Nevertheless, simply advising a landscape photographer to tell a story with her images is kind of like a coach telling a pitcher to throw strikes, or a teacher instructing a student to spell better.
 Okay, fine—now what?

 Finding the narrative

 First, let’s agree on a definition of “story.”
 A quick dictionary check reveals that a story is “a narrative, either true or fictitious … designed to interest, amuse, or instruct….”
 Okay, that works.